HBenpitsu/miraibo/doc/coding-rules.md

 # Controller and Model

+- `Controller` should call methods in `model_surface` to keep UI and logic separated
+- Although `model_surface` may not be implemented as interface, it is intended for `UI` defines `surface` (dependency injection).

+# Model Surface, Transaction and Worker

+- Model Surface should call methods in `Transaction` or `Worker`.
+  - Especially, `Worker` is called to handle asyncronous gaps.
+  - Otherwise, `Transaction` will called directly.

+# Transaction and Infrastructure

+- There are two directories for `Transaction`-layer: `transaction` and `subtransaction`.
+Put files that contain `methods` called by surface directly into `transaction`.
+Put methods that are called by the other `transaction`-method into `subtransaction`.
+- `Transaction`-class and `Subtransaction`-class are defined in `infrastracture`-layer.
+Use them.

+# Commander and Worker

+- `Worker` should call `Commander`'s methods.

+# Commander and Controller

+- `Controllers` should bind callbacks to `Commander`

 # DTO

 Data Transfer objects are strictly divided between UI layer and Model layer.
 UI layer's DTOs are defined in `view_obj.dart` and Model layer's DTOs are defined in `model_obj.dart`.

+> [!comment] (30th Nov) it may be better to use the same DTO among the app and for controllers to wrap them